eadsjr/pgdoc/README.md

 # pg-doc

-A dead-simple NoSQL library for PostgresQL.
+A dead-simple NoSQL library for PostgreSQL.

+Make PostgreSQL your document database.

 A work-in-progress.